goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   </React.Fragment>
   ```
 - And when a user clicks Delete button, that is going to attempt to reach out to our API and delete that very particular stream.
-- Whenever we want to delete a stream, we just need to pass the id of the stream that we want to do it.
+- Whenever we want to delete a stream, we just need to pass the ID of the stream that we want to do it.
 And also after we click the button, the user should navigate back to main page.
   ```js
     export const deleteStream = id => {
     return async dispatch => {